bomonike/bomonike.github.io/ap-compsci.md

 *	03+	Create programs that use variables to store and modify data.
 1B-AP-09
 *	06+	Create clearly named variables that represent different data types and perform operations on their values.
 2-AP-11
 *	09+	Use lists to simplify solutions, generalizing computational problems instead of repeatedly using simple variables.
 3A-AP-14
-*	11+	Compare and contrast fundamental data structures and their uses.
-3B-AP-12
+*	11+	Compare and contrast fundamental data structures and their uses.	ç

 Montana: